... the real-time intrusion detection & prevention system and superordinate firewall manager

 Watcher fills your firewall lightning-fast at machine start-up or after reboot from:

-• Static lists (individual blacklists and a whitelist; manually maintained)
+• Static lists (individual 'blacklist' and 'whitelist' files; manually maintained)

 • Login [sshd]

-are working fully dynamic and provide intrusion detection & prevention in real-time.
+Modules are working continuously and fully dynamic and provide intrusion detection & prevention in real-time.
 The attacking events are tracked and stored in the exclusive databases of each module for rapid retrieval with predictable processing times.

 Modules are dynamically fed by the system logger (rsyslog or syslog-ng).
-The modules analyse logging messages in real-time, keep track of attackers in databases and feed the firewall autonomously with DROPs as 'bandits' reach configurable limits of attacking your server system.
+The modules analyze logging messages in real-time, keep track of attackers in databases, and feed the firewall autonomously with DROPs as 'bandits' reach configurable limits of attacking your server system.

 Watcher 1.3 start